-(John Moore is the father of Carolyn Layton and Annie Moore, and the grandfather of JimJon (Kimo) Prokes, all of whom died in Jonestown.
+(John Moore was the father of Carolyn Layton and Annie Moore, and the grandfather of JimJon (Kimo) Prokes, all of whom died in Jonestown.
 His other daughter is Rebecca Moore, who – together with her husband, Fielding M. McGehee III – manages this website.
 John and Barbara Moore were married for almost 61 years, from 1943 until Barbara’s death in 2004.
+John died in 2019.

 (John Moore’s complete collection of articles for this site appears here.
 Several of his writings contemporary to the Temple’s existence appear on the Primary Sources page of this site, including “Notes and Reflections on our trip to Guyana,” “A Witness to Tragedy and Resurrection,” and a Statement written three weeks after the deaths.)

 Carolyn Louise Moore was born on Friday, July 13, 1945.
 Shortly after giving birth, Barbara went into shock, but mother and baby came home a week later.
 Carolyn was a healthy, happy baby who talked before she walked.
 I was the Assistant Pastor of the First Baptist Church in Sacramento, and Carolyn became the darling of the church, because she was the first “parsonage baby” in twenty years.

 Barbara and I had each lived in one house as we were growing up.
 Our future, and the lives of our children, would be very different.
 We lived in the two-story parsonage next door to the church.
 I learned to shovel snow, shovel coal into the furnace and bank the fire.
 Both of us learned the meaning of Spring House Cleaning, which included using a gummy pad to rub soft coal soot from walls and ceilings.
 Every morning Barbara took Carolyn to a day care center at the Campbell Christian Center a few miles down the Mahoning River.
 Carolyn was the only white child in the group.
 Her first Santa was the black director.